jdevfullstack-tutorials/gaming-productivity-specs/README.md

 ## Memory
-Again, as I'm  using more and more browser-based apps, it's demanding memory.
+Again, as I'm  using more and more browser-based apps, it's demanding more memory.
 We all know that a certain page can actually consume more than
 500MB of memory, just like an online
 CAD application or online Counter Strike.